Married at First Sight (American TV series): Season 11

 Miles and Woody made Married At First Sight history by being the first best friends to apply together and be selected at the same time.

 Amani and Woody welcomed their first child, a boy named Reign, in June 2022.
-They currently are expecting their second child, due in November 2023.
-In November 2023, their second child and second son, Rai, was born.
+In November 2023, their second son, Rai, was born.

 Season 12

 The twelfth season was set in Atlanta, and premiered on January 13, 2021.
 It is the first to feature a divorced candidate.
 The couples were: